oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

           the collection specified by the `HierarchyNodes` parameter.
           The `RecursiveHierarchy/ParentNavigationProperty` from this annotation defines a hierarchy on the `HierarchyNodes`.
-Nodes in the hierarchy are identified by the primitive value of the `RecursiveHierarchy/NodeProperty`, and the parameter `Input` contains a node value that the function looks up in the hierarchy.
+Nodes in the hierarchy are identified by the primitive value of the `RecursiveHierarchy/NodeProperty`, and the parameters `Input` and (in some functions) `Node` contain node values that the function looks up in the hierarchy.
           If a node value passed to the function is null, the function returns null.

 ## <a name="AvailableOnAggregatesType"></a>[AvailableOnAggregatesType](./Org.OData.Aggregation.V1.xml#L319:~:text=<ComplexType%20Name="-,AvailableOnAggregatesType,-")